swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/fairing/README.md

 ![TF-BLERSSI Serve](pictures/9_define_blerssi_serve.PNG)

-### Train Blerssi model remotely on Kubeflow
+### Train Blerssi model on Kubeflow

-Kubeflow Fairing packages the BlerssiServe class, the training data, and prerequisites as a Docker image.
+Kubeflow Fairing packages the BlerssiServe class, the training data, and requirements.txt as a Docker image.
-It the builds & runs the training job on kubeflow.
+It then builds & runs the training job on Kubeflow.

 ![TF-BLERSSI Training](pictures/10_training_using_fairing.PNG)